-There’s only 15-20 seats on the bus so be sure to book ahead of time.
+There’s only 15-20 seats on the local tourist bus so be sure to book ahead of time through your hotel (It’s run locally so the hotel will know who to call).
 I don’t know if multiple buses run the same route during high season, but our bus was the only one running on the day I went (October 2017) There’s no confirmation so just be ready to leave at the lobby by around 6AM.
 The bus then makes its way through Wadi Musa to pick up guests from other hotels.
 You can take the same bus if you are travelling back to Petra for the same cost.
 Pick up is at the Rum Village just outside the desert.

 If this is your first time reading this post, you can safely assume that Wadi Musa is Petra.
 Wadi Musa is essentially the village around Petra where most of the hotels, restaurants and supermarkets are located, so tourists stay in Wadi Musa.